IS MY CHILD READY FOR SCHOOL?

 At Erina kindergarten we will dive into all things school readiness so we can support your child for the next stage in their education.

-School readiness may not be what you think it is.
-Rather than focusing on whether a child can read and write, school readiness is measured against a set of skills that children need to succeed at school.
+The school transition process may not be what you think it is.
+Rather than focusing on whether a child can read and write, our school transition process is measured against a set of skills that children need to succeed at school.

 Consider social skills like the ability to get along with other children.
 Or skills like being able to open a zipper or hold a pencil.
 Without these types of skills, sitting and listening to a teacher and participating in learning activities are all that much more difficult.
 They can be the difference between a child who thrives and a child who feels overwhelmed by the school experience.

-Think of school readiness as the foundation on which your child will build their education.
+Think of the school transition process as the foundation on which your child will build their education.
 The more solid the foundation, the better they are likely to adapt to life at school.

 There are physical, social, and developmental factors that combine to determine school readiness.
 Can your child play or work well with other children?
 Do they have solid self-help skills that they can perform independently?
 Are they interested in learning new things and new skills?